developmentseed/labs-375-stac-geoparquet-backend/docs/blog-post.md

 Most existing [STAC API](https://github.com/radiantearth/stac-api-spec) backends use customized instances of existing data store systems, such as [pgstac (for PostgreSQL)](https://github.com/stac-utils/pgstac) or [Elasticsearch/OpenSearch](https://github.com/stac-utils/stac-fastapi-elasticsearch-opensearch).
 Each of those backends support huge (>100 million items) instances, such as [Microsoft's Planetary Computer](https://planetarycomputer.microsoft.com/) or [AWS's Earth Search](https://earth-search.aws.element84.com/v1).
-However, because these backends are meant to scale, they can be awkward to use for smaller data holdings, and they can be expensive when deployed via a cloud provider's [off-the-shelf services](https://aws.amazon.com/rds/).
+However, because these backends are designed to scale, they can be awkward to use for smaller datasets.
+They can be expensive when deployed through a cloud provider's off-the-shelf services (https://aws.amazon.com/rds/), without even considering the cost of configuring and maintaining those backends.

 ## Cloud-Native Geospatial Metadata